theramiyer/blog/content/post/2021/are-whatsapp-chats-private.md

 Yes, some of this _may_ help you gain back some privacy, but the big hole here is _messages sent to you by businesses_.

 Secondly, we must all understand that smartphones started sharing data about WiFi access points long, long ago.
 Google, Facebook, Microsoft, Apple, etc. have this information already.
 When you allowed your phone to keep looking for WiFi hotspots (so that they can notify you of free hotspots), your phones collected names of access points along with their locations (because nobody turns off location services) and shared these details with these companies.
-WhatsApp can see your network details (meaning, the {{< smallcaps SSID >}} of your WiFi).
-Now think about if a {{< smallcaps VPN >}} can help you.
+WhatsApp can see your network details (meaning, the {{< abbr SSID >}} of your WiFi).
+Now think about if a {{< abbr VPN >}} can help you.
 Tracking the IP address is a method to know your approximate location.
-When you have the {{< smallcaps SSID >}} information which you can correlate with the accurate location, why would you bother with the IP address?
+When you have the {{< abbr SSID >}} information which you can correlate with the accurate location, why would you bother with the IP address?

 Turning off chat backups can prevent Apple and Google from reading your data; it makes no difference to WhatsApp or Facebook.
 As for disappearing messages, like WhatsApp has made it amply clear, it does not care about your private chats; turning on disappearing messages has no effect on WhatsApp learning whom you message, how frequently you message, for how long you message, etc. Also, Facebook already has personally identifiable details about you; all it needs is the phone number to correlate your Facebook information with your WhatsApp chats.
 Even if you change your phone number, Facebook by now knows who you are, based on the unique identifier that WhatsApp uses to identify your account.
 This unique identifier will not change when you use the 'Change phone number' feature of WhatsApp.
 And remember, WhatsApp can store your historical phone number for legal reasons.